pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 // in the length of the read.
 ReadBaseCost is a value from the price table,
 // ReadLengthCost is a value from the price table, and ReadLength is one of the
 // inputs to the instruction.
-func ReadCost(ReadBaseCost, ReadLengthCost, ReadLength) (cost, refund types.Currency) {
+func ReadCost(ReadBaseCost, ReadLengthCost types.Currency, ReadLength uint64) (cost, refund types.Currency) {
 	return ReadBaseCost + ReadLengthCost*ReadLength, types.ZeroCurrency
 }